MiczFlor/RPi-Jukebox-RFID/documentation/builders/installation.md

 ## Install Raspberry Pi OS Lite

 > [!IMPORTANT]
-> Currently, the installation does work on all Raspberry Pi models.
-But ARMv6 models (Pi 1 and Zero 1) have limited resources and are potentially unstable and will require a bit more work!
+>  All Raspberry Pi models are supported.
+For sufficient performance, **we recommend Pi 2, 3 or Zero 2** (`ARMv7` models).
+Because Pi 1 or Zero 1 (`ARMv6` models) have limited resources, they are slower (during installation and start up procedure) and might require a bit more work!
 Pi 4 and 5 are an excess ;-)

 Before you can install the Phoniebox software, you need to prepare your Raspberry Pi.